FT MarketWatch

 Some options strategies are simpler and easier to understand than others.
 Examples include:

-More complex strategies involve combinations of multiple options (spreads, straddles, strangles, iron condors and so on) and should only be used once you have a solid grasp of the basics.
+More complex strategies involve combinations of multiple options (straddles, strangles, iron condors and so on) and should only be used once you have a solid grasp of the basics and fully understand the payoff diagrams.

 Risks in options trading